M1R4B3L/LegacyEngine/README.md

 - LShift + Movement Action: Multiplies the speed.
 (No zoom or rotation)
 - Left Alt + LeftDrag: Rotates around reference.

+### Keyboard
+- F: Focus on the selected game object

 ### Engine Info/Controls
 - The Main Menu bar at the top
 	- File